 Continuity mistake: During the big falling debris scene, Paxton and Helen Hunt are in the red truck.
 The truck hits a tractor.
 The impact damages the windshield, and it is clearly broken, but a second later the windshield is perfect and untouched.

 Continuity mistake: When the cow blows by the truck, the truck is driving down an empty dirt road with water on both sides.
-During the shots of the occupants, the road behind the truck is paved, and in one of these rear shots a truck drives by in the opposite direction.
+During the shots of the occupants, the road behind the truck is paved and dry.
+Also in one of these rear shots a truck (Red Chevrolet Blazer) drives by in the opposite direction.

 Factual error: In the begining when Jo's dad is bringing the family downstairs and say's "TV says it's big, might be an F-5" That scene was set in 1969.
 In reality he would not have known anything about an F-5 or any tornado with an F rating because the Fujita scale was not developed until 1971.